- I -

-The trees were so old the branches had fused into one tangled maze colonized by an infinite number of migrating birds.
-In the spring and through the summer berries were plentiful along the levy and insects spawned daily in the murky waters of a nearby bayou.
+The trees were so old the branches fused into one huge tangled maze colonized by an infinite number of birds.
+In the spring they came from all over to nest and hunt for food, as berries were plentiful and insects spawned daily in the murky waters of a nearby bayou.

-Bordering the grove, wedged between two fields of cotton, was a wood house mostly used to store seeds and equipment.
-The back of the house had a porch that faced the grove and the levy, and on the porch was a large cage with several cockatiel families.
-Winter was finally over and gone and a new generation of scraggly little birds, featherless but resolute, ventured out of their shells to discover their small world.
+Bordering the grove, wedged between two fields of cotton, was a dilapidated house used to store grain and equipment.
+Behind the house was a porch, and on the porch was a large cage with several cockatiel families.
+After the chill of winter a new generation of scraggly little birds, featherless but resolute, ventured out of their shells to discover their small world.

-Silver, the last in the batch, soon tired of wandering around the cage floor with his clumsy siblings.
+Sury, the last of the batch, soon tired of wandering around the cage floor with his clumsy siblings.
 He preferred to watch the birds outside.
 He wondered why he was in a cage while they were free to fly where they wanted.

-Greybird, one of the older cockatiels, had been out once and all summer Silver plied him with questions.
-The old bird told him what it was like to soar high above the trees and Silver’s heart ached with longing.
-He’d stand high on his spindly legs and flap his pitiful wings, overturning food and water, sending the cage in a cloud of dust.
+Legrey, a friend of his father, had managed to escape once, a long time ago, and all summer long Sury plied him with questions.
+The old bird told him what it was like to soar high above the trees, and Sury’s heart ached with longing.
+He’d stand on his spindly legs and flap his wings, but only managed to overturn the food and water and cover everyone in a cloud of feather dust.

 - Be happy with what you have, his mother said.